(Return to Authors)

 The Potential of New, High-Growth Companies - If Hamilton wants jobs, it needs to support the creation of high-growth companies and foster the conditions that lead to them.
 Published April 27, 2010 in Special Report: Creative City

 A Cinema Treasure Is Destroyed - The loss of the Century Theatre is just another chapter in a long and tragic saga: the destruction of our historical treasures and collective architectural memory.
-Published January 09, 2010 in Arts and Architecture
+Published January 09, 2010 in Architecture

 Defining Hamilton's Creative Industries - Hamilton's Planning & Economic Development Department must take care not to define creative industries too narrowly.
 The good news is, they're listening.
 Published November 24, 2009 in Special Report: Creative City